 At the same time, perturbative approaches have been developed to provide approximate optimal finite-time protocols.
-They express the energetic cost of a giving finite-time process in terms of functionals of the corresponding protocol which are specific for certain regimes.
-If, on one hand, these formulations restrict the optimization problem to limited non-equilibrium regimes, on the other hand, they provide a better physical intuition about the energetic cost through the quantities appearing in the functionals derived.
-Among these perturbative formulations, the so-called geometric one has attracted considerable attention in the last decade \cite{sivak2012prl,zulkowski2012pre,bonancca2014optimal,zulkowski2015pre,zulkowski2015pre2,sivak2016pre,rotskoff2016pre,rotskoff2017pre,lucero2019pre,scandi2019quantum,blaber2020jcp,abiuso2020prl,louwerse2022preprint,blaber2022preprint}.
-It has been applied to different non-equilibrium situations in biophysics \cite{lucero2019pre,blaber2020jcp,blaber2022preprint}, magnetic systems \cite{rotskoff2016pre,rotskoff2017pre,louwerse2022preprint}, heat engines \cite{abiuso2020prl} and solid state physics \cite{koning1997prb}, in addition to having been extended to quantum systems \cite{zulkowski2015pre2,scandi2019quantum}.
-In this approach, the energetic cost is written as the time integral of a Lagrangian, which can be understood as a thermodynamic metric \cite{salamon1983prl,ruppeiner1995rmp,crooks2007prl}.
-The optimal finite-time processes have then the interpretation of being the corresponding geodesics.
+They express the energetic cost of a given finite-time process in terms of functionals of the corresponding protocol, which are specific for certain regimes.
+If, on the one hand, these formulations restrict the optimization problem to limited non-equilibrium regimes, on the other hand, they provide a better physical intuition about the energetic cost through the quantities appearing in the derived functionals.
+Among these perturbative formulations, the so-called geometric approach has attracted considerable attention in the last decade \cite{sivak2012prl,zulkowski2012pre,bonancca2014optimal,zulkowski2015pre,zulkowski2015pre2,sivak2016pre,rotskoff2016pre,rotskoff2017pre,lucero2019pre,scandi2019quantum,blaber2020jcp,abiuso2020prl,louwerse2022preprint,blaber2022preprint}.
+It has been applied to different non-equilibrium situations in biophysics \cite{lucero2019pre,blaber2020jcp,blaber2022preprint}, magnetic systems \cite{rotskoff2016pre,rotskoff2017pre,louwerse2022preprint}, heat engines \cite{abiuso2020prl}, and solid-state physics \cite{koning1997prb}.
+It also has been extended to quantum systems \cite{zulkowski2015pre2,scandi2019quantum}.
+In this approach, the energetic cost is written as the time integral of a Lagrangian, understood as a thermodynamic metric \cite{salamon1983prl,ruppeiner1995rmp,crooks2007prl}.
+The optimal finite-time processes, then, have the interpretation of being the corresponding geodesics.